stephenajulu/ajulu3/content/pages/about.md

 ---
 ### About Ajulu

 Hello there!
-I'm Stephen Ajulu, a seasoned tech expert, writer, and consultant with **over a decade of experience**.
+I'm Stephen Ajulu, a seasoned tech expert, writer, and consultant with **over a decade of experience** based in **Nairobi, Kenya**.
 I love building impactful products, brands, and solutions at the intersection of **Technology**, **Design** and **Engineering**.
 Passionate about many domains, I delve into Web, Design, AI, Blockchain, Cybersecurity, Data, DevOps, Open Source and Cloud Computing.
 Beyond expertise, I also offer **bespoke services and solutions** in these very realms.

 ### Vision and Mission